James Aspinall: Works

 In 1853, after the William Roscoe Centenary at Liverpool, Aspinall published Roscoe's Library, or Old Books and Old Times, dedicated to the Earl of Carlisle.

 Family

-Aspinall married, firstly, 3 October 1816, Harriet Lake.
-She was the daughter of William Charles Lake (died 1836), from South Carolina, an estate owner in Jamaica and merchant in Liverpool, and his wife with surname Orange, of Norfolk, Virginia.
+Aspinall married, first, on 3 October 1816, Harriet Lake.
+She was the daughter of William Charles Lake (died 1836), from South Carolina, an estate owner in Jamaica and merchant in Liverpool, and his wife with the surname Orange, of Norfolk, Virginia.
 They had five sons and three daughters: